fegan104/sqlbrite/README.md

 SQL Kite 🪁🍃
 =========

-A lightweight Kotlin wrapper around `SupportSQLiteOpenHelper` and `ContentResolver` which introduces reactive Flow queries.
+A lightweight Kotlin library that makes working with `SupportSQLiteOpenHelper` & `ContentResolver` a breeze by introducing reactive
+Flow based queries.

 This library is a fork of Squares [SQL Brite](https://github.com/square/sqlbrite) but uses Kotlin Flows and suspending fucntions instead of RX Java primitives.